 Our waste targets

 With a goal to halve operational waste by 2020, we are actively eliminating, reusing and recycling waste, as well as generating energy from waste.
 We continue to make progress towards our 2020 commitment, cutting our operational waste (hazardous and non-hazardous) by 25% over the last five years.
 Our investment in infrastructure and technology has yielded results.
-In 2015, we produced 134,000 tonnes of waste, 15% less than the previous year.
-6900 tonnes, representing 5% of our total waste, was sent to landfill in 2015, a reduction of 2600 tonnes compared to 2014 and 60% lower than 2010 (17,000 tonnes).
+In 2016, we produced 137,000 tonnes of waste, 4% less than the previous year.
+The majority of this (73%) was recycled or incinerated to recover energy, with only 5% sent to landfill.